makecolour/TrustScoreExtension/README.md

 Once the extension is loaded, it will automatically enhance your Facebook experience by providing trust reputation scores for services within the FU-HL group.

 ## Features
-The extension will display service providers' details when it detects their posts or profile.
+- The extension will display service providers' details when it detects their posts or profiles.
+- You can search for a particular service provider, update latest data, etc on popup.
+> You can find detected posts by hovering over the button in the lower left corner of the screen.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: